-QUICK ANSWER: Currently, the most cited estimate of Lebron James’ net worth stands at a whopping $450 million.
+QUICK ANSWER: Currently, the most cited estimate of Lebron James’ net worth stands at a whopping $480 million.
+He is #8 on the list of the world’s richest athletes.
 This estimate takes into account the nearly $270 million he has taken in from his playing contracts over his 16 year career, as well as income provided by James’ diverse endorsement portfolio with major brands like Nike and Beats by Dre.

 They say that it’s “good to be king,” and that certainly holds true for the man nicknamed “King James.”
 Throughout his prolific (and ongoing) basketball career, Lebron James has redefined the sport and become the face of the National Basketball Association (NBA) as a whole.
 Along the way, he has made a pretty penny on the back of his unrivaled performance and association with success.

 While he continues to play in the prime of his career, some financially-minded fans and observers have begun to wonder where Lebron James’ net worth currently stands.
 While estimates vary when it comes to a precise figure, what is certain is that this All-Star player has built his net worth through a remarkable set of player contracts and lucrative endorsements.

 In order to fully appreciate the financial portfolio amassed by Lebron James over his career thus far, you’ll need to break down his various revenue streams.
 This guide will help you do that as well as provide context for where Lebron James and his net worth stand within his industry and within the sporting world at large.

 As you may expect, Lebron James’ precise net worth is not a matter of public record.
 James himself doesn’t discuss his current wealth, though some prognosticators have begun to estimate James’ net worth based upon his current income and future earnings potential.
 That means everything from his current playing contract with the Los Angeles Lakers to his potential future team ownership would need to receive some consideration in the calculation.